Skip to Main Content

 Offering Help to Families Facing Cancer

-Reach out regularly
+Reach out often

-Families often feel isolated during treatment.
-Love and support are more important than ever.
-Communicate regularly via phone, email or text.
-The message can be simple:
+Families can feel alone during their child’s treatment.
+Love and support are important.
+Communicate often via phone, email, or text.
+The message can be as simple as “I’m thinking of you” or “I’m praying for you.”

 • “What do you need this week?”